ehariton/BASH_SNOPT_install/README.md

   `pip install matplotlib`

-Then we install some other useful libraries:
+Then we install plotly which is a useful plotting library.
+Testflo is used to test components in the OpenMDAO installation:

-  `pip install pyDOE2 plotly`
+  `pip install plotly testflo`

 # OpenMDAO Install
 Use pip to install OpenMDAO from its github repo the following sets of commands will create a folder inside _<OMDAO_FOLDER>_ where OpenMDAO2.0 will be installed